5GSEC/5G-Spector/README.md

 We have provided a VM-based artifact to run and test 5G-Spector in a simulated LTE network with detailed instructions:
 [5G‐Spector Artifact in a Simulated LTE Network](https://github.com/5GSEC/5G-Spector/wiki/5G%E2%80%90Spector-Artifact-in-a-Simulated-LTE-Network).

-We have also finished integrating 5G-Spector into an OAI-based 5G SA network with ONOS RIC.
-We are planning to release a functional artifact of 5G-Spector for 5G SA in the future.

 ## Video Demonstration

 We have provided a [pre-recorded video](https://www.5gsec.com/post/5g-spector-demo) showing 5G-Spector's capability of detecting two over-the-air attacks targeting a real cellular network and devices.

 ## Learn More